Canon T1i vs Panasonic GF2

-Both the T1i and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the GF2 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the GF2 was followed by the Panasonic GF3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic GF2 Manual.
+Further information on the features and operation of the T1i and GF2 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic GF2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T1i or the Panasonic GF2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.